-Dallas Institute traces its roots to 1900 with one of the first schools of embalming in the United States, the Barnes School of Anatomy, Sanitary Science & Embalming, one of the first schools of embalming in the U.S. In 1945, the school became Dallas Institute of Mortuary Science, founded by W.H.
+Dallas Institute traces its roots to 1900 with one of the first schools of embalming in the United States, the Barnes School of Anatomy, Sanitary Science and Embalming later called The Dallas School of Embalming.
+In 1945, the school was succeeded by Dallas Institute of Mortuary Science founded by W.H.
 Pierce and L.G.
 Frederick.
-Dallas Institute is the longest continuous operation under the same management of any funeral service educational institution in the United States.
+Dallas Institute of Funeral Service is the longest continuous operation under the same general management of any funeral service educational institution in the United States.

 The Gupton School of Embalming was founded in 1920 by Mr. L. A. Gupton in Nashville, Tennessee, for the purpose of teaching the art and science of embalming and funeral directing.
 It began with a faculty of two, teaching from the chapel of a Nashville funeral home.
 In 1922, Mr. Gupton was joined by Mr. W. G. Jones and the college was named Gupton-Jones College of Embalming.
-In 1954, Gupton-Jones College merged with Dallas Institute of Mortuary Science becoming the Dallas Institute-Gupton Jones College of Mortuary Science in Dallas.
+In 1954, Gupton-Jones College was merged with Dallas Institute of Mortuary Science becoming the Dallas Institute-Gupton Jones College of Mortuary Science in Dallas.
 By 1969, growth demands led to re-establishing Gupton-Jones as a separate school in Nashville.

 Mid-America College began as two separate mortuary colleges – the Kentucky School of Mortuary Science founded in Louisville in 1895, and the Indiana College of Mortuary Science, founded in Indianapolis in 1905.
 In 1972, the Kentucky School of Mortuary Science became part of Dallas Institute, followed in 1978 by the Indiana College of Mortuary Science, which changed its name to Mid-America College of Funeral Service in 1979.
 At this time the non-profit corporation was changed from Dallas Institute of Mortuary Science to Pierce Mortuary Colleges, Inc., and each of the satellite schools assumed its individual identity.

 What makes Pierce Mortuary Colleges unique?

 Pierce Mortuary Colleges promote excellence in the 21st century practice of mortuary arts and sciences.
 When students enter a Pierce Mortuary College classroom, they are enrolled with other students seeking an education in funeral service.
 We provide a full program which includes all required general education and mortuary science courses in an environment that nurtures the profession of funeral service.
 The students are taught by licensed professionals who have undergone the same requirements that the students will undergo.
 All colleges offer an online Bachelor of Science degree and online Associate’s programs.

 What are the benefits of an education from Pierce Mortuary Colleges?